Shiva

 Gita is comparable to the traditional Gita (from

-Mahabharata) in certain parts with verses
+Mahabharata) in certain parts and with

-8, verse 28, Lord Shiva says): "Among
+Chapter 8, verse 28, Lord Shiva says): "Among

 Serpents, I am Ananta.
 Among Military Leaders I am the Supreme Commander